orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/improc.rst

 The first step in the classifier fusion based validation is to compute, for each studied polyline, the chosen descriptors.
 In this context, the *ComputePolylineFeatureFromImage* application can be used for a large range of descriptors.
-It has the following inputs :
+It has the following inputs:

 -  ``-in`` an image (of the sudied scene) corresponding to the chosen descriptor (NDVI, building Mask…)